The Sultanhamet – Nothing Else Like It

 The Blue Mosque

 You can be excused for thinking that the Blue Mosque gets its name from the distinct bluish hue of the roofs of the five domes, but it is actually the Iznik tiles in the interior walls and ceilings that account for the name.
 The official name is the Sultan Ahmed Mosque as it was built in the early 17th century by Sultan Ahmed I and it was his main claim to fame.
-Many people, myself included, belief that it is the most beautiful mosque in all of Islam, the ultimate triumph of the classical Ottoman architecture period that was heavily influenced by the design of Hagia Sophia.
+Many people, myself included, believe that it is the most beautiful mosque in all of Islam, the ultimate triumph of the classical Ottoman architecture period that was heavily influenced by the design of Hagia Sophia.
 In the last post we saw the almost equally beautiful Mosque of Suleiman as we crossed the Galata Bridge.
 It was designed by the greatest of Ottoman architects Mimar Sinan and the Blue Mosque by a pupil of his, Sedefkar Mehmed Agha who is thought to have been an Albanian by birth.

 As the Blue Mosque is an active religious building and not a museum, you can only visit between one of the five daily prayers.
 Second you must be dressed modestly which means no shorts for either sex and scarfs for women.
 These are routinely available available free of charge, although in these days of Covid, you’ll want to bring your own.
 Footwear must be removed and can be stowed in storage spaces or carried.
 As in visiting any religious institution respect and quietness are expected.
-Lastly, face masks are required until further notice.

 Non-flash photography is permitted.